sking2021-sudo/flask/readme.md

-This is where we will be learning Faask and all its dependencies
+This is where we will be learning Flask and all its dependencies

 Happy Learning!